cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 ---
 content_type: page
-description: This section provides the course description and information on course meeting times, prerequisites, the required textbook, grading, grading, homework policy, and the list of lecture topics.
+description: This section provides the course description and information on course meeting times, prerequisites, the required textbook, grading, homework policy, and the list of lecture topics.
 draft: false
 title: Syllabus
 uid: e03db4ba-2cf4-4d09-af31-46c13a8d513b